Nicolae Popescu: Publications

-In a Grothendieck-like, energetic style, he initiated and provided scientific leadership to several seminars on category theory, sheaves and abstract algebra which resulted in a continuous stream of high-quality mathematical publications in international, peer-reviewed mathematics journals by several members participating in his Seminar series.
+In a Grothendieck-like, energetic style, he initiated and provided scientific leadership to several seminars on category theory, sheaves and abstract algebra, which resulted in a continuous stream of high-quality mathematical publications in international, peer-reviewed mathematics journals by several members participating in his Seminar series.

 Personal life

 Popescu died in Bucharest on July 29, 2010.
-He is survived by his wife, Professor Dr. Elena Liliana Popescu, and their three children, one of whom, Dan Cristian Popescu, is a politician.
+He is survived by his wife, Professor Dr. Elena Liliana Popescu (a mathematician, poet, literary translator and editor), and their three children, one of whom, Dan Cristian Popescu, is a politician.

 Recognition

-In 1971 Popescu received the Simion Stoilow Prize in Mathematics of the Romanian Academy.
-He was elected President of the Romanian Mathematical Society in 1990 and corresponding Member of the Romanian Academy in 1997.
+In 1971, Popescu received the Simion Stoilow Prize in Mathematics of the Romanian Academy.
+He was elected President of the Romanian Mathematical Society in 1990 and a corresponding Member of the Romanian Academy in 1997.
 On the 80th anniversary of his birthday, the Faculty of Mathematics and Informatics at the University of Bucharest and the Institute of Mathematics of the Romanian Academy organized a conference in his memory.